Love's Philosophy: In popular culture

+British composer Frederick Delius set the poem to music in 1891 as part of his 3 English Songs.

 British composer Roger Quilter set the poem to music in 1905 in the composition Love's Philosophy, Op.
 3, No 1.

 In 2003, David Gompper set the poem to music in a score for baritone and piano.

 Choral composer David N. Childs set the poem to music scored for a four-part women's choir and piano.

 It was featured in "Vienna, November 1908", the fifteenth episode of The Young Indiana Jones Chronicles.

-The second stanza of the poem appears in the second season of Twin Peaks.
+The second stanza of the poem appears in the second season of Twin Peaks, Episode 16 ("The Condemned Woman"), Windom Earle uses Percy Bysshe Shelley's poem "Love's Philosophy" to taunt his victims, sending fragments of the second stanza to Shelley, Audrey, and Donna.
+The poem, which highlights natural, interconnected romance, reads in part: "See the mountains kiss high heaven / And the waves clasp one another; ...
+What are all these kissings worth, / If thou kiss not me?".

 The poem was featured in the Season 2, Episode 1 of Lewis (TV Series) "And The Moonbeams Kiss the Sea" directed by Dan Reed and written by Alan Plater.

+Caroline Kennedy features the poem in her poetry anthology She Walks in Beaty, where she writes that "Percy Bysshe Shelley expresses the delights of kissing".